dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 * **Tools > NuGet Package Manager > Package Manager Console**.

-* Make sure that the library project *Blogging.Model* is selected the **Default Project** in the Package Manager Console.
+* Make sure that the library project *Blogging.Model* is selected as the **Default Project** in the Package Manager Console.

 * Run `Install-Package Microsoft.EntityFrameworkCore.Sqlite`

 ## Create the data model

-Now it's time to define a context and entity classes that make up the model.
+Now it's time to define the *DbContext* and entity classes that make up the model.

 * Delete *Class1.cs*.